 Here's a quick overview of the feature.

-Google Ads offers 2 options to see how your Google Ads campaigns drive offline sales and leads:
+Google Ads offers 4 options to see how your Google Ads campaigns drive offline conversion imports:

 - Instructions: The setup is different depending on whether you want to import conversions that start with a click on your ad or a phone call from your ad: